EV charger installation 24/7 ELECTRICAL SERVICE License #1116554

 Areas we serve from Bakersfield

-EV charger installs across Kern County - tap your city for local electrician info.
+EV charger installs on our usual county routes—tap your city for local notes.

 What our clients have said about our EV charger installation